N-40 National Highway

-The National Highway 40 or the N-40 is one of Pakistan National Highway running from Lakpass near Quetta to the border town of Taftan via Nokkundi in Baluchistan, Pakistan, extending into Iran via Road 84.
-It is a two lane highway with a total length of 610 km.
+The National Highway 40 or the N-40 is one of the national highways of Pakistan, running from Lakpass near Quetta to the border town of Taftan via Nokkundi in Baluchistan, Pakistan, extending into Iran via Road 84.
+It is a two-lane highway with a total length of 610 km.
 It is maintained and operated by Pakistan's National Highway Authority.